-To perform ArcGIS tasks—such as authorizing ArcGIS Server or Portal for ArcGIS, creating a site, or upgrading ArcGIS software—connect as the arcgis user.
+To perform ArcGIS Server tasks, such as authorizing ArcGIS for Server, connect as the arcgis user.
 To perform operating system-level tasks, such as starting the web server, connect as the ubuntu user.

 The following example makes an ssh connection as the arcgis user to an instance with an Elastic IP of arcgis-50-16-11-231.compute-1.amazonaws.com using the key file arcgisserver.pem:

 ssh –i arcgisserver.pem email@example.com

 - Authorize ArcGIS for Server by running the authorizeSoftware script.
 You need to reference an Esri license file.